Reinterpretation and Extension of Entropy Correction Terms for Residual Distribution and Discontinuous Galerkin Schemes: Application to Structure Preserving Discretization: Entropy Corrections for Numerical Schemes

 If the SBP property

-is fulfilled, integration by parts (the divergence theorem) is mimicked on a discrete level, cf. \cite{fernandez2014generalized}.
-For example, some discontinuous Galerkin schemes can be formulated in this way \cite{gassner2013skew}, allowing the transfer of stability results established at the continuous level to the discretisation, cf. \cite{svard2014review,fernandez2014review} and references cited therein.
+is fulfilled, the divergence theorem is mimicked on a discrete level \cite{fernandez2014generalized}.
+Using the SBP property \eqref{eq:SBP}, one can transfer stability results established at the continuous level to the discrete level, cf.\ \cite{svard2014review,chen2020review} and references cited therein.
+The general semidiscretizations considered here can be written as